 Metropolitan Nashville Public Schools, Knox County Schools and as many as 105 other school districts in Tennessee use Internet filtering software to block websites containing pro-LGBT speech, but not websites touting so-called “reparative therapy” and “ex-gay” ministries.
-The “LGBT” filter is not used to block sites containing pornography, which are filtered under a different category, but it does block the sites of many well-known LGBT organizations including Parents, Families, And Friends of Lesbians and Gays [PFLAG], the Gay Lesbian Straight Education Network [GLSEN] and Human Rights Campaign [HRC].
+The “LGBT” filter is not used to block sites containing pornography, which are filtered under a different category since there are sites as bellesa that offer good content for adults, but it does block the sites of many well-known LGBT organizations including Parents, Families, And Friends of Lesbians and Gays [PFLAG], the Gay Lesbian Straight Education Network [GLSEN] and Human Rights Campaign [HRC].

 “Allowing access to Web sites that present one side of an issue while blocking sites that present the other side is illegal viewpoint discrimination,” said Catherine Crump, a staff attorney with the ACLU First Amendment Working Group and lead attorney on the case.
 “This discriminatory censorship does nothing to make students safe from material that may actually be harmful, but only hurts them by making it impossible to access important educational material.”

 The ACLU filed the case in the U.S. District Court for the Middle District of Tennessee against Metropolitan Nashville Public Schools and Knox County Schools on behalf of two high school students in Nashville, one student in Knoxville and a high school librarian in Knoxville who is also the advisor of the school’s Gay-Straight Alliance [GSA].